-2. Sections of the Student Application package are to be filled out online before you print them (page 9).
+- Sections of the Challenge Exam Application Package (Page 9) is to be filled out online before you print the package.

-3. All universities in Canada accept our Language Challenge exam marks.
-UBC accepts Challenge credits for pre-requisite and requirements for courses and second-language requirements but does not accept Challenge marks as part of the GPA calculation for admission.
+- All universities in Canada accept Language Challenge exam marks.
+UBC accepts Challenge credits for pre-requisite requirements for courses and second-language requirements but does not accept Challenge marks as part of the GPA calculation for admission.
 It is highly recommended that you check with your intended university for their admissions requirements.

 Challenge Examination Specifications – Language Grade 11